 Cut back on prepared foods

-Most of our salt comes from processed, prepared foods such as crackers, cheese, canned foods, breakfast cereals, and restaurant foods.
+About 70% of the sodium Americans eat comes from processed, prepared foods such as crackers, cheese, and canned foods, and restaurant meals.

 Even processed foods that don’t taste “salty”—like breakfast cereal—can have surprisingly high sodium levels.
-Additionally, foods eaten numerous times a day, such as bread, can add up to higher sodium intake even though an individual serving is not high in sodium.
+Additionally, foods consumed numerous times a day, such as bread, can add up to higher sodium intake even though an individual serving is not high in sodium.

 Choosing foods with lower sodium doesn’t mean losing flavor.
-Human taste buds aren’t sensitive enough to notice a minor (30 percent) reduction in salt, and for many types of foods, salt reductions of up to 30 percent won’t taste noticeably different.
-That means home cooks, professional chefs, and the food industry can easily make significant sodium reductions with minimal impact on flavor.
+Human taste buds aren’t sensitive enough to notice a minor reduction in salt of about 30%, and for many types of foods, salt reductions of up to 30% won’t taste noticeably different.
+This means that home cooks, professional chefs, and the food industry can make significant sodium reductions with minimal impact on flavor.

 Eat smaller portions of salty foods

 There’s no need to completely eliminate favorite high-sodium foods or traditional cultural cuisines such as soy sauce (China), salted pickles and fish (Japan), or salty cheese and olives (Greece, Italy).
 Instead, it’s best to enjoy such foods in smaller amounts.

 Salt substitutes, including herbs and spices, and citrus like lemon can provide more flavor with less sodium.
 For example, citrus and sodium activate the same taste sensors so that less sodium can be used when they are combined.
 Explore your supermarket for low-sodium versions of traditional high-salt products, or experiment with new alternatives.